MicrosoftDocs/terminal/TerminalDocs/customize-settings/themes.md

 },
 ```

-You may also configure the Terminal to use separate themes for light and dark mode in the OS, and change automatically between those themes when the OS theme changes.
-To do this, specify the `theme` property in the following way:
+You may also configure the Terminal to use separate themes for light and dark mode in the OS and change automatically between those themes when the OS theme changes.
+To do this, specify the `theme` property as an object containing the keys `light` and `dark`:

 ```json
 "theme": { "dark": "<Dark Theme Name>", "light": "<Light Theme Name>" },